DziubanMaciej/PicoGpu/README.md

 # PicoGpu
 This project is an implementation of a simple GPU (*graphics processing unit*) using [SystemC](https://systemc.org/) environment.
-The GPU has its own memory allowing multiple clients to utilize it.
+The GPU has its own memory allowing multiple components to utilize it.
 The rendering process is broken down into multiple hardware blocks performing specialized tasks and optionally using the memory.
-Device can be configured through multiple *SystemC* signals.

 It also contains programmable stages, which can be used to implement any graphics algorithm on the GPU side.
+More on *PicoGpu* shader programming can be found in [ShaderProgramming](ShaderProgramming.md).

+In the following documentation the C++ code running inside *SystemC* processes will be referred to as *gpu-side* and the rest of the code will be referred to as *host-side*.
+Memory created on stack or heap is also considered *host-side* and has to be copied to *gpu-side* memory using blit operations.

 # Architecture
-*PicoGpu* instantiates all its internal blocks, defines signals and connects all the blocks together.
-Internal blocks include:
+*PicoGpu* consists of many internal blocks.
+Most of them have configurable parameters altering their behavior.
+The device exposes a set of configuration signals, which can be set by the host to configure the blocks.
+List of internal *PicoGpu* blocks:
+- [CommandStreamer](gpu/blocks/command_streamer.h) (**CS**) - serves as a frontend for the host to interact with the GPU.
+Allows issuing drawcalls and blit operations.
+- Memory section:

-- [Memory](gpu/blocks/memory.h) (**MEM**) and [MemoryController](gpu/blocks/memory_controller.h) (**MEMCTL**) - provide storage for various data required by the GPU, such as a vertex buffer or a frame buffer. *MemoryController* is a frontend to *Memory* allowing multiple clients (i.e. blocks, like **PA** and **OM**) to access it in a safe manner.
-All other blocks in *PicoGpu* have to communicate with *Memory* through the *MemoryController*.
-There is no direct connection.
+  - [Memory](gpu/blocks/memory.h) (**MEM**) - provides storage for various data required by the GPU, such as a vertex buffer or a frame buffer.
+  - [MemoryController](gpu/blocks/memory_controller.h) (**MEMCTL**) - serves as a frontend to *Memory* allowing multiple clients (i.e. blocks, like **PA** and **OM**) to access it in a safe manner.
+  - [Blitter](gpu/blocks/blitter.h) (**BLT**) - performs memory transfers between host memory and GPU memory.
+- Shader array:
+  - [ShaderUnit](gpu/blocks/shader_array/shader_unit.h) (**SU**) - executes programmable shader threads and returns results of the computations.
-- [ShaderUnit](gpu/blocks/shader_array/shader_unit.h) (**SU**) and [ShaderFrontend](gpu/blocks/shader_array/shader_frontend.h) (**SF**) - provide a means to execute *PicoGpu* shaders for programmable blocks in the graphics pipeline.
-Blocks only connect to the *ShaderFrontend* which serves as an arbiter and distributes work to individual *ShaderUnits* for execution.
+  - [ShaderFrontend](gpu/blocks/shader_array/shader_frontend.h) (**SF**) - connects to multiple **SU**s and multiple programmable blocks in the graphics pipeline and arbitrates requests for launching threads.
-- [Blitter](gpu/blocks/blitter.h) (**BLT**) - allows communicating between the *PicoGpu* and regular system memory (outside the simulation).
 - Graphics pipeline:
   - [PrimitiveAssembler](gpu/blocks/primitive_assembler.h) (**PA**) - reads vertex data from specified memory location and streams it to the next block in groups of 9 (three vertices with x,y,z components).
-  - [VertexShader](gpu/blocks/vertex_shader.h) (**VS**) - schedules a programmable shader for execution to the **ShaderFrontend**.
+  - [VertexShader](gpu/blocks/vertex_shader.h) (**VS**) - schedules a programmable shader for execution to the **SF**.
 The shader receives vertex position and has to output transformed vertex position.
-  - [Rasterizer](gpu/blocks/rasterizer.h) (**RS**) - iterates over all pixels in framebuffer and checks if they are inside triangles streamed from previous block.
-Pixels that are inside, are then sent to the next block along with their color.
+  - [Rasterizer](gpu/blocks/rasterizer.h) (**RS**) - iterates over all pixels in framebuffer and checks if they are inside triangles streamed from **VS**.
+Pixels that are inside, are then sent for fragment shading.
 Also performs perspective division.
-  - [FragmentShader](gpu/blocks/fragment_shader.h) (**FS**) - schedules a programmable shader for execution to the **ShaderFrontend**.
+  - [FragmentShader](gpu/blocks/fragment_shader.h) (**FS**) - schedules a programmable shader for execution to the **SF**.
 The shader receives interpolated vertex position and has to output 4-component RGBA color of a given pixel.
   - [Output Merger](gpu/blocks/output_merger.h) (**OM**) - writes color data to the framebuffer.
-Optionally performs the depth test.
+Optionally performs a depth test.

 ![Architecture diagram](img/architecture.png)